secretchaingirl/secret-contracts-guide/README.md

 To verify the _enigmadev_ docker image was created:

 ```
-sudo docker image ls enigmadev
+docker image ls enigmadev
 ```

 Now that we've created the local EnigmaBlockchain docker image we can run it as a container:

 ```
-sudo docker run -d \
+docker run -d \
  -p 26657:26657 -p 26656:26656 -p 1317:1317 \
  --name enigmadev enigmadev
 ```

-**NOTE**: The _engimadev_ docker container can be stopped by using (in a separate terminal) `sudo docker stop enigmadev` and re-started using `sudo docker start enigmadev`.
+**NOTE**: The _engimadev_ docker container can be stopped by using (in a separate terminal) `docker stop enigmadev` and re-started using `docker start enigmadev`.

 ![](docker-run.png)

 At this point you're running a local EnigmaBlockchain full-node.
 Let's connect to the container so we can view and manage the enigma keys:

 ```
-sudo docker exec -it enigmadev /bin/bash
+docker exec -it enigmadev /bin/bash
 ```

 The local blockchain has a couple of keys setup for you (similar to accounts if you're familiar with Truffle Ganache).
 The keys are stored in the `test` keyring backend, which makes it easier for local development and testing.